cgoliver/cgoliver.github.io/cbgs.md

 ---

-This is the site for the McGill Computational Biology Graduate Seminars (CBGS).
-We host bi-weekly talks given by graduate students in any discipline related to computation and the biological sciences.
-Talks can be about the student's research or any topic they have learned about they deem worth sharing.
+This is the site for the **McGill Computational Biology Graduate Seminars (CBGS)**.

+We host bi-weekly talks given by graduate students about any topic related to computation and the biological sciences.
+Talks can be about the student's research or an interesting paper, technique or theory they would like to share with their peers.

+If you are interested in giving a talk please send me an email (carlos [dot] gonzalez [dot] oliver [at] gmail [dot] com) with you title and abstract!

 <h1 class="page-heading"> Upcoming Talk </h1>